-To contribute to the learning on this topic, the HCE program office has recently deployed 12 research awards, including 8 case studies and 4 IR awards, which focus on either collaborative planning or A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. integration.
+To contribute to the learning on this topic, the HCE program office has recently deployed 12 research awards, including 8 case studies and 4 IR awards, which focus on either collaborative planning or Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions. integration.
 Projects focus specifically on one of the following five health domains: malaria, neglected tropical disease, vitamin A supplementation, polio, and immunizations.
 Findings are expected to be shared in the fall of 2021 and 2022.

 Two other resources that may be useful for public health professionals to consider are the Codelivered Campaign Tracker and the 2021 Codelivery Campaign Calendar, which shows campaigns that are currently integrating.

-Technical Brief: Integration Between Health Campaigns: Intervention Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat and Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor
+Technical Brief: Integration Between Health Campaigns: Intervention Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinated.
+Co-delivery, and Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial

 This technical brief published by the HCE program office is targeted toward country and regional policymakers, health campaign organizers and implementers, as well as global organizations that support health campaigns.
 It is intended to provide an introduction to the evidence base on two approaches of health campaign integration (Involves sharing of both operational and administrative functions and responsibilities and delivery of campaign interventions via primary health care (PHC).
-It occurs when interven or “co-delivery” of campaigns and Partial integration refers to a spectrum or continuum, in which campaigns share different operational and/or administrative components with any of the PHC system elements per the m or “collaboration” between campaign components), summarize the lessons learned from past experiences, and highlight the evidence gaps.
+It occurs or “co-delivery” of campaigns and Partial integration refers to a spectrum or continuum, in which campaigns share different operational and/or administrative components with any of the PHC or “collaboration” between campaign components), summarize the An insight on how to adjust what is being done based on experience or learning (describing what was learned and by whom from past experiences, and highlight the evidence gaps.
 It offers additional insights on integration under the context of the COVID-19 pandemic.
 Of particular interest may be the section titled “Which health campaigns are most appropriate for integration” as it offers WHO-suggested criteria for guiding decisions on integrated delivery of health campaigns.

 The recently published Decision Guidance Toolkit for People-Centered Integration of Health Campaigns aims to assist stakeholders at country and global levels to identify and collect information on the potential opportunities for health campaign integration.